chalimmm/OTMIC/README.md

 # QOMIC
-A Little Solutions of Quiz OTMIC by @otmic.icg on instagram
+Basic Solutions of Quiz OTMIC by @otmic.icg on instagram